Hi-Res 3D · AR-Ready

 The 70% Overlap Rule

 Each consecutive photo must share approximately 70% of its visible content with the previous photo.
-The photogrammetry algorithm finds the same surface points across multiple images - without sufficient overlap it can't build accurate 3D geometry.
+The software finds the same surface points across multiple images.
+Without enough overlap, it can't build an accurate 3D model.

 Shot Count Estimates